-Course Code Course Title EFTS P/C/R/RP/EQ JOUR 407 Shorthand 0.0000 W P: Subject to the approval of the PGDipJ Co-ordinator
+Course Code Course Title EFTS P/C/R/RP/EQ JOUR 407 Shorthand 0.0000 W P: Subject to the approval of the PGDipJ coordinator

-Postgraduate Diploma in Maori and Indigenous Studies (PGDipMaor)
+Postgraduate Diploma in Māori and Indigenous Studies (PGDipMaor)

-Every candidate for the Postgraduate Diploma in Maori and Indigenous Studies, before enrolling in a programme of study for the degree, shall have: (a) either
+Every candidate for the Postgraduate Diploma in Māori and Indigenous Studies, before enrolling in a programme of study for the degree, shall have: (a) either

-- i. qualified for a Bachelor's degree with a major in Te Reo or Maori and Indigenous Studies or a related subject, or - ii. qualified for a Bachelor's degree and have completed a Graduate Diploma in Arts in either Maori and Indigenous Studies or Te Reo Maori - iii. qualified for a Bachelor's degree and have relevant professional experience; or - iv. been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Postgraduate Diploma in Maori and Indigenous Studies; and - (b) been approved as a candidate for the degree by the Dean of Arts from another Honours programme.
+- i. qualified for a Bachelor's degree with a major in Te Reo or Māori and Indigenous Studies or a related subject; or - ii. qualified for a Bachelor's degree and have completed a Graduate Diploma in Arts in either Māori and Indigenous Studies or Te Reo Māori; or - iii. qualified for a Bachelor's degree and have relevant professional experience; or - iv. been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Postgraduate Diploma in Māori and Indigenous Studies; and - (b) been approved as a candidate for the degree by the Dean of Arts.

-The course of study for the Postgraduate Diploma in Maori and Indigenous Studies shall comprise courses equivalent to 1.00 EFTS (120 points) chosen from MAOR 401-440, including at least one of MAOR 401, MAOR 402, or MAOR 403.
-With approval of the Head of School students may include one course
+The course of study for the Postgraduate Diploma in Māori and Indigenous Studies shall comprise courses equivalent to 1.00 EFTS (120 points) chosen from MAOR 401-440, including at least one of MAOR 401, MAOR 402, or MAOR 403.
+With approval of the Head of School students may include one course from another Honours programme.